mahirox36/Mihari/README.md

 # 🌸 Mihari — Your Adorable Video & Audio Downloader 💖

 **Mihari** is a sleek, fast, and _super customizable_ media downloader powered by [yt-dlp](https://github.com/yt-dlp/yt-dlp)!
-Whether you're saving a single song or downloading an entire playlist, Mihari makes it easy, efficient, and cute too! ✨ 👉 **[Download Mihari for Windows](https://github.com/mahirox36/Mihari/releases/latest)**, Just grab `Mihari-Setup.exe` and you’re ready to go!
+Whether you're saving a single song or downloading an entire playlist, **Mihari** makes it easy, efficient, and cute too! ✨ 👉 **[Download Mihari for Windows](https://github.com/mahirox36/Mihari/releases/latest)**, Just grab `Mihari-Setup.exe` and you’re ready to go!

 ![Mihari Screenshot](assets/new_app.png)
-> Note: this image is a preview of the next version of the app, if you want to know the [current app looks](#-current-app-looks) go to the bottom
+> Note: this image is a preview of the next version of the app, if you want to know the [current app look](#-current-app-look) go to the bottom

 ---

 ## ✨ Features